Reporting a Condor Sighting

 Should I report a condor sighting?

 If you see a condor on your property, remember that although they are large, they pose no threat to humans, pets, or livestock.
-If you've been visited by condors on your ranch or hunting property, please remember that state law may require switching to non-lead ammunition within condor range, as lead poisoning is one of the biggest threats to California condors in the wild.
+Please remember that state law may require switching to non-lead ammunition within condor range, as lead poisoning is the biggest threat to California condors in the wild.

-Please feel free to contact us with questions about California condors by sending an email or calling one of the phone numbers listed above.
+Please feel free to contact us with questions about California condors by sending an email or calling (831)389-4486 ext.
+276.

 Did You Know?